Diploma in Nursing

 Nutrition

 This is one of the most important subjects taught to the diploma in nursing students.
-As nurses work closely with dieticians, they must be aware of proper nutrition and diet for patients, all the necessary exemptions and additions in food for special needs, making the whole healthcare procedure smoother and better experience for the patients.
+As nurses work closely with dieticians, they must be aware of proper nutrition and diet for patients, and all the necessary exemptions and additions in food for special needs, making the whole healthcare procedure smoother and a better experience for the patients.

 Nursing Skills